padrinobook/padrinobook/02-job-board-application.md

 just start, and don't let your mind gets filled with fears and issues to hinder your daily progress.

-## A small start ##

-In a first attempt we will start with generating a new project with the normal `padrino` command (see section \ref{section 'Hello world'}):

-    $ cd ~/padrino_projects
-    $ padrino generate project job_app

-Next, we need to specify the used *gem* in the *Gemfile* with your favored text editor (cause I'm a big Vim fan boy `vim Gemfile`):

-    source :rubygems

-    gem 'padrino', '0.10.5'
-    gem 'sqlite'

-Let's include the gems for our project (later when *time has come*, we will add other gems) with
-bundler:

-    $ bundle install

-Recall from section (\ref{section 'git - put your code under version control'}) that we need to put our achievements under strong control:

-    $ cd ~/padrino_projects/job_app
-    $ git init
-    $ git add .
-    $ git commit -m 'first commit of a marvelous padrino application'

-Can you remember what the git commands are doing.
-If yes or no, just read the following explanation to refresh your memory:

-- `git init` - initialize a new git repository
-- `git add .` - add recursively all files to staging
-- `git commit -m ` - check in your changes in the repository

 ## Creation of a user data model ##

 There are many different ways how to develop a user for your system.
 In this way, we will go conform